United States Regiments & Batteries > New York > 25th New York Infantry Regiment

 1861

-July 3 Left State for Washington, D.C.
+July 3 Left New York for Washington, D.C.

 July 5 Attached to Garrison at Fort Albany, Defenses of Washington

-July 20 Major Montjoy deserted
+July 20 Major Montjoy deserted.

 July 21 Attached to McCunn’s Brigade, Army of Northeast Virginia.
 First Lieutenant and Adjutant Henry F. Savage was promoted to major.